tetcore/tetcore-contracts-book/README.md

-# Substrate Contracts Book
+# Tetcore Contracts Book
-This is the source repo to build "Substrate Contracts Book".
+This is the source repo to build "Tetcore Contracts Book".

 Currently, everyone can access our book from here: